• Skip to primary navigation

 March 20, 2024

-Georgia Gov. Brian Kemp’s plan for a conservative alternative to Obamacare’s Medicaid expansion has cost taxpayers at least $26 million so far, with more than 90% going toward administrative and […]
+Georgia Gov. Brian Kemp’s plan for a conservative alternative to Obamacare’s Medicaid expansion has cost taxpayers at least $26 million so far, with more than 90% going toward administrative and consulting costs rather than medical care for low-income people.
+Kemp’s Georgia Pathways to Coverage offers government health insurance to people earning up to the federal […]

 Filed Under: In the News